 2. Complex Products & Services

 To appeal to these information-gathering customers, show them how your product works.
-When creating B2B website content, highlight the important features of the product or the distinctive benefits from your service.
+When creating B2B website content, highlight the product's important features or the distinctive benefits of your service.
 In-depth descriptions, videos, and downloadable materials can be useful here.
 It’s also important to have a hard-working support team available to answer questions from customers.

 B2B deals typically take longer to close.
-Make sure your prospect can contact a sales rep to go over the fine details.
+Ensure your prospect can contact a sales rep to review the fine details.

 3. Industry Jargon

 The need for transparent, informative B2B website content leads us to the topic of jargon.
-Most people with expertise in particular industries have certain words and terminology that they use often.
-It’s crucial to use jargon when developing a keyword strategy.
+Most people with expertise in particular industries frequently use certain words and terminology, so jargon’s crucial when developing a keyword strategy.

-Whether you’re creating a B2C or B2B marketing strategy, it’s important to speak to your customers.
-Writing clear content, incorporating jargon can be a winning combination for a business-to-business SEO principles.
-However, it’s important not to overdo the use of industry-specific, difficult words – content should always be reader friendly.
+Whether you’re creating a B2C or B2B marketing strategy, speaking to your customers is important.
+Writing clear content and incorporating jargon can be a winning combination for business-to-business SEO principles.
+However, it’s important not to overdo the use of industry-specific, difficult words – content should always be reader-friendly.
 This ensures you don’t alienate visitors who may be new to the field.

 4. Market Size